Teradata/stacki-wiki/wiki/Customization/Carts.md

 SUX consists of html tags that map to Linux installation targets: pre, post, main, packages, and first boot.

 Seeing how this works is best done through examples.
-The two most common use cases are, adding software and configuring that same software.
+The most common use cases are, adding software, adding files, and adding scripts to configure the software.

-Follow these two examples in order to get started with **Adding Carts**
+Follow these examples to futher customize your cart.

 * [Adding RPMS](Adding-RPMS)
 * [Adding Files](Adding-Files)
 * [Adding Installation Scripts](Adding-Scripts)

-You can change the default Stacki install configuration by extending or replacing what is provided.
-Take a look at [Extending and Replacing Stacki XML](Extending-Replacing-Stacki-XML)